puppetlabs/gatling-puppet-load-test/NEW_README.md

 * Gatling results, including HTML visualizations show up in the directory: gatling-puppet-load-test/simulation-runner/results/\<GatlingClassName>-\<epoch_time>/
     * scp them locally and you can view them in your browser.

-* atop files containing cpu, mem, disk and network usage overall and broken down per process are available to view on the mom: atop -r /var/log/atop/atop\_\<date>
+* atop files containing cpu, mem, disk and network usage overall and broken down per process are available to view on the master
+    * `atop -r /var/log/atop/atop\_\<date>`
     * See the atop man file for interactive commands